 Calculating Your Trading Break Even Percentage

-The trading break even percentage is a useful trading statistic because it can be calculated quickly, and immediately shows how many trades you need to win--using various stop losses (risk) and targets (reward)--in order to break even.
-Break even means you neither make or lose money.
-If you win more trades than the break even percentage, your trading will produce a profit.
-If you win fewer trades than the break even percentage, you will lose money trading.
+The trading break-even percentage is a useful trading statistic because it can quickly show how many trades you need to win—using various stop-losses (risk) and targets (reward)—to break even.
+"Break even" means you neither make nor lose money.
+If you win more trades than the break-even percentage, your trading will produce a profit.
+If you win fewer trades than the break-even percentage, you will lose money trading.

-Trading Break Even Calculation
+Trading Break-Even Calculation

 If you don't always use the same stop loss and target on each trade, then use your average win and average loss over many trades.
-The average loss is equivalent to your average stop loss, and the average win is equivalent to your average target.
+The average loss is equivalent to your average stop-loss, and the average win is equivalent to your average target.

-- Calculation: (Stop Loss / (Target + Stop Loss)) x 100
+- Calculation: (Stop-Loss / (Target + Stop-Loss)) x 100

 - Example: 10 ticks / (20 ticks + 10 ticks) = 0.33 x 100 = 33%